rockbenben/LearnData/docs/services/Huginn.md

 This agent can consume a ‘file pointer’ event from the following agents with no additional configuration: `FtpsiteAgent`, `LocalFileAgent`, `S3Agent`.
 Read more about the concept in the [wiki](https://github.com/huginn/huginn/wiki/How-Huginn-works-with-files).

-When receiving the CSV data in a regular event use [JSONPath](http://goessner.net/articles/JsonPath/) to select the path in `data_path`. `data_path` is only used when the received event does not contain a ‘file pointer’.
+When receiving the CSV data in a regular event use [JSONPath](http://goessner.net/articles/JsonPath/) to select the path in `data_path`. `data_path` is only used when the received event does not contain a 'file pointer'.

 **Serializing**